 - 4.3.1 A Letter of Agreement (LoA) between Cardiff ATC, NPAS and Schiebel, detailing the expected procedures to follow for pre-notification of flight, expected airborne behaviours, and how relevant information should be passed between Cardiff ATC and the remote pilot has been created.
-A mature draft of this LoA is supplied to the CAA confidentially, as Annex D. - 4.3.2 A Temporary Operating Instruction (TOI) for Cardiff ATC, detailing how ATC will interact with the remote pilot/ Unmanned Aircraft System (UAS) and the associated TRA entry procedures has been created.
+A mature draft of this LoA is supplied to the CAA confidentially, as Annex D. - 4.3.2 Further LoAs will be supplied to the CAA confidentially as additional Annexes if they are required with other operators.

+4.3.3 A Temporary Operating Instruction (TOI) for Cardiff ATC, detailing how ATC will interact with the remote pilot/ RPAS and the associated TDA entry procedures has been created.
 A mature draft of this TOI is supplied to the CAA confidentially, as Annex E.